Why Tracking Your BMI Matters Before and During Pregnancy

 Limitations & Accuracy of BMI

-While BMI is a valuable and widely used screening tool, it’s important to understand its limitations.
+While a BMI calculator for women is a helpful and widely used screening tool, it’s important to understand that it does have certain limitations.

-- It doesn't distinguish between fat and muscle.
-A person with high muscle mass (like an athlete) may have a high BMI without having excess body fat.
+- It does not differentiate between fat and muscle: A woman with higher muscle mass may show a higher BMI for women without having excess body fat.

 - It doesn't account for body frame or ethnic differences.